 Symptoms are severe and typically last 7 - 10 days – A Long Time to Miss Classes!

-Cost: $30.00, cash or check, or if you have Private Insurance we can submit the charge to them!
+Cost: TBA, cash or check, or if you have Private Insurance we can submit the charge to them!
 Students, Staff, Faculty and family members over age 10 are eligible.
-If you are staff or faculty and have Florida Tech Blue Cross Blue Shield ICUBA please contact Human Resources to sign up for your free flu shot.
+If you are staff or faculty and have Florida Tech Blue Cross Blue Shield ICUBA please contact the health center for vaccine availability.
+We will charge your insurance, no copay required.